Energy Star Certification & Green Leasing Grant Overview

 - This may also cover items like lighting specification or available plug load watts per square foot.

 - Sustainable operations and maintenance rules and regulations.
 (Language should cover restricted HVAC weekend operating hours, janitorial services provided during daytime hours, tenants not allowed to bring in space heaters).

-- Sub-metering of tenant spaces or separate metering of tenant plug load and equipment, including data centers.
-Ideally tenants are billed according to actual use rather than on a pro-rata basis.
+- Sub-metering of tenant spaces or separate metering of tenant plug load and equipment.
+Ideally tenants are billed per actual use rather than on a pro-rata basis.

 - Landlord agrees to incorporate energy management best practices into building operations, such as regular benchmarking, energy audits, or commissioning of building systems.